Young New Zealander of the Year

 Auckland Tāmaki Makaurau

-Emily McIsaac, an innovative biotechnologist and co-founder of Daisy Lab, is transforming the dairy industry with her ground-breaking approach to precision fermentation.
-Established in 2021, Daisy Lab harnesses yeast fermentation to produce animal-identical dairy proteins, such as beta-lactoglobulin and lactoferrin, thereby eliminating the need for cows.
-Over the past year, under McIsaac’s visionary leadership, the company has scaled up production and received approval from New Zealand’s Environmental Protection Authority to expand its genetically modified yeast operations.
-Her notable accomplishment of being recognised in the Forbes 30 Under 30 Asia list in 2025 underscores her credentials as a leading innovator in sustainable food technology.
+Emily McIsaac, a trailblazing biotechnologist and co-founder of Daisy Lab, has been challenging the conventions of the dairy industry since 2021.
+Based in Aotearoa New Zealand, Daisy Lab has pioneered the use of precision fermentation to produce animal-identical dairy proteins, effectively eliminating the need for cows.
+Under McIsaac’s vision and leadership, the innovative startup has made significant strides, including scaling up production and gaining approval from New Zealand’s Environmental Protection Authority to expand its genetically modified yeast operations.

 Luke Campbell